Skip to main content

 • music

-• “The industrial soundtrack, the neon-scarred architecture, the frantic combat rhythm — when it all locks together, it hits a level of intensity that most AAA shooters never reach.”
+• “The industrial soundtrack, neon-scarred architecture, and frantic combat rhythm lock together to hit an intensity level that most AAA shooters never reach.”

 • optimization